CMakePP/CMakePPLang/paper/paper.md

 there is some high-level documentation, there is little to no API or detailed developer documentation.
 This makes it very challenging for a new developer to figure out what is going on.
 Initially, forking and expanding on CMake++ was considered, but it was determined that it would take similar time to decipher CMake++ as it would to develop CMakePPLang.

 CMakePPLang has been developed to provide extensions to the CMake language which provide objected-oriented functionality and other quality-of-life improvements.
-The main features of CMakePPLang are the object-oriented functionality, strong data typing, addition of a map structure, and backwards-compatability with CMake.
+The main features of CMakePPLang are the object-oriented functionality, strong data typing, addition of a map structure, and backwards-compatibility with CMake.
 These features allow for easier general programming in CMake, which is key to writing complex build tools in the language.
 Although CMakePPLang is built on top of CMake, CMakePPLang mostly relies on fairly fundamental features of the CMake language, so it is